 Mike has been involved in research related to the faith/science interface for many years and has authored or co-authored numerous book chapters, articles and presentations on faith and science topics.
 He has done field research on bird incubation behavior, frog mating systems, porcupine ecology, lizard distribution and ecology, and tropical snail distribution.
 He is married to a biologist, Cheryl, and they have three children.

-Steve Badger is a professor of chemistry at Evangel University who has conducted chemical research with the USDA and the EPA.
+Steve Badger is a retired professor of chemistry at Evangel University who has conducted chemical research with the USDA and the EPA.
 A native of the Boston area, he earned a B.S. in biology from William Carey College, a Ph.D. in Chemistry from the University of Southern Mississippi, and an M.A. in biblical studies from Assemblies of God Theological Seminary.

-He teaches both science and Bible classes, and enjoys advising and mentoring chemistry majors.
+He taught both science and Bible classes, and enjoys advising and mentoring chemistry majors.
 “I am interested in the interface between natural science and Christian faith,” he said.
 An ordained minister, Badger has served as both a senior and associate pastor, and has preached and/or taught on several short-term missions trips abroad.